crawl/crawl/crawl-ref/INSTALL.md

 ### Code Coverage

-Code coverage requires some additional packages, see [testing.md](crawl-ref/docs/develop/testing.md) for more info.
+Code coverage requires some more package to be installed.
+See [testing.md](crawl-ref/docs/develop/testing.md) for more info.

 ### Lua